yescine/DAViD/README.md

 ### Downloading the Dataset

 The dataset is broken in TODO zip files to make downloading easier.
-Each zip file is approximately 8.75GB in size and contains 5000 samples.
+Each zip file contains 5000 samples and has a maximum size of 8.75GB.
 To download the dataset simply run `download_data.py TARGET_DIRECTORY [--single-sample] [--single-chunk]` which will download and unzip the zips into the target folder.
 You can optionally download a single sample or a single chunk to quickly take a look at the data.

 ### Dataset License

 The SynthHuman dataset is licensed under the [CDLA-2.0](./LICENSE-CDLA-2.0.txt).
 The download script and other code is licensed under the [MIT](./LICENSE-MIT.txt).

 ## 🔓 Released Models